 The report, called the Human Impact of Data Literacy, is based on a survey of 9000 employees across nine countries.

-The findings reveal sizeable gaps in the capacities of workforces to fully take advantage of the potential of data to drive better decision-making.
+The findings reveal sizeable gaps in the capacities of workforces to fully take advantage of data-led decision-making.

 The data gap